sergioIt/bonuscode/README.md

 ### Database

+Database structure can be created by applying migration m160513_133104_create_table_bonus_code.

+Filled data with demo codes is in init_dump.sql at the root of project.

-Edit the file `config/db.php` with real data, for example:
+Edit the file `config/db.php` with your real local data, for example:

 ```php
 return [